harryprince/renkun-ken.github.io/_posts/2014-02-01-introduction-to-parallel-computing-in-r.md

 A tip for writing R loop in which iterations are independent with each other is to eliminate it.
 I rarely use `for` when `sapply` and `lapply` can finish the same task.
 If you use these high-order functions, it is likely that they can be easily switched to a parallel version.

-The reason of development is clear: First, write code with `sapply` or `lapply` to ensure the code works.
+As a result, a better development procedure is like this: First, write code with `sapply` or `lapply` to ensure the code works.
 Then alter these functions to their parallel version if you need a higher performance.

 This post only works for the situation where the function each node runs does not require non-elementary packages and does not refer to *outer* resources in the environment.
 In my later posts, I will introduce how we run functions in standalone code file over cluster nodes which may require non-elementary packages, and how we pass variables in the current environment to the environment of the cluster nodes.